TranNhatTan14/Obsidian/Work/Data Engineering.md

 - Building Data Pipelines on the AWS Cloud

 ## Introduction to Data Engineering

+- Data Engineering on the Cloud

+Advantaage of building on Cloud is Cloud resources are scable and ==elastic== Think of using AWS like how ou consume electricity

 ## The Data Engineering Lifecycle and Undercurrents